Terradue/doc-developer-sandbox/source/start/laboratory/index.rst

 Import your PFX Certificate in a Browser
 ----------------------------------------

-The certificate in PFX format (Personal Information Exchange) is used to authorise your access to some Platform's services like the Sandbox user dashboard.
+The certificate in PFX format (Personal Information Exchange) is used to authorise your access to some Platform's services like the Support site.

 Google Chrome
 ^^^^^^^^^^^^^